 - Open the policy's Settings tab and configure it as described below.
 Make sure the policy is turned on.

 In Manage Peripherals, select how you want to control peripherals:

-Monitor but do not block (all peripherals will be allowed): If you select this, access to all peripherals is allowed, regardless of any settings below.
-All peripherals used will be detected but you can't set access rules for them.
+- Monitor but do not block (all peripherals will be allowed).
+If you select this, access to all peripherals is allowed, regardless of any settings below.
+All peripherals used will be detected but you cannot set access rules for them.

-Control access by peripheral type and add exemptions: If you select this, you can go on to set access policies for peripheral types and for individual detected peripherals.
+- Control access by peripheral type and add exemptions.
+If you select this, you can go on to set access policies for peripheral types and for individual detected peripherals.

 Set Access Policies